openwfm/wrf-sfire-docs/docs/clusters_guide.md

 Of course, instead of singularity you can run another GPU code.
 It is recommended to use the tensorflow singularity container because it has updated CUDA drivers.

-** Please do not use Alderaan GPUs without allocating them by `--gres` as above first.
-Please do not request an entire node on Alderaan by `--nodes`, unless you really need all of it. **

 ### How to run with GPU on Colibri